RedPez/frontend-portfolio/README.md

 This website uses an MIT licence.

----

-🏆 The sections listed above are the minimum for a good README, but your project will ultimately determine the content of this document.
-You might also want to consider adding the following sections.

 ## Contributing

 Unless previously mentioned, there were no additional contributing members to the creation of this website.

-## Tests

-Go the extra mile and write tests for your application.
-Then provide examples on how to run them.

----

 © 2023 edX Boot Camps LLC.
 Confidential and Proprietary.
 All Rights Reserved.